 At the hospital, doctors put a cervical collar on his neck.
 He is wearing the C collar in the photo below.

 Doctors admitted him into the hospital.
 This means that he was given a room in the hospital.

-Ray hired us me as his car accident lawyer.
+Moments after speaking with me on the phone, Ray hired me as his Uber accident lawyer.

 Here is what Ray looked like when I visited him at the hospital:

 Doctors put an IV line in his arm, and an oxygen tube below his nose.

 Always take photos of your injuries.
 They can be very helpful when attempting to settle with the responsible insurance company.
 If the insurance company won’t offer you a fair settlement, photos can be effective with a jury.

 At the hospital, doctors gave Ray a CT scan of his cervical spine (neck).

 CT Scan Showed a Fractured Lamina of a Vertebra

 Here is what the lamina of a vertebrae looks like: